Prison Fight

-Prison Fight is a rehabilitation program for inmates through combat sports founded in 2012.
-The program gives Thai prisoners, majority incarcerated former fighters, the opportunity to take on foreign fighters in exchange for sentence reduction and even gain their freedom if they win.
+Prison Fight is a controversial rehabilitation program for inmates through combat sports organized in partnership with the Thai Department of Corrections, an agency of the Thai Ministry of Justice.
+The program gives Thai prisoners who are incarcerated former fighters the opportunity to take on foreign fighters in exchange for sentence reduction and even gain their freedom if they win.
+If the inmates win sufficient amounts of fights against foreigners and have good behaviours, the Department of Corrections can reduce their sentences or even grant them a Royal pardon.
+Prison Fight holds events inside various maximum security prisons in Thailand and provides inmates with money and equipment to prepare them to reintegrate society.
 Convicts can engage in Muay Thai and Boxing matches in exchange for an early release.
-The events are organized in partnership with the Thai Department of Corrections, an agency of the Thai Ministry of Justice.
-Prison Fight hosts events inside various prisons in Thailand and provides inmates with money and equipment to prepare them to reintegrate society.
-If the inmates present good behaviours and win sufficient amounts of fights against foreigners, the Department of Corrections might reduce their sentences or release them.

-The program has been featured in notable media such as Esquire, TIME, Huffington Post, New York Post, Al Jazeera, The Telegraph, Vice, Die Zeit, Men's Journal and Bangkok Post.
+The program was featured in notable media outlets such as Esquire, TIME, Huffington Post, New York Post, Al Jazeera, The Telegraph, Vice, Die Zeit, Men's Journal and Bangkok Post.